 Duolingo is a great (and FREE) way to learn a language, but not everyone uses the app to its full potential.
 This process is what I follow every time I begin learning a new language and I follow through until I repeat it again with a different language!
 Follow these 14 steps and you’ll discover the best way to use Duolingo to learn a new language.

-These are the first topics, grammar, and vocabulary that you need to get a beginner’s understanding of the language, so you’ll be ready to tackle the rest of your Duolingo course with a good foundation.
+The first Section is filled with the first topics, grammar, and vocabulary that you need to get a beginner’s understanding of the language, so you’ll be ready to tackle the rest of your Duolingo course with a good foundation.

 I seriously would not be able to learn languages without italki (I’m taking 3 classes per week right now) try out a class and you’ll thank me later.
 They’re usually $9 or less!